Nimra786/qaAutomationAssesmentSoum/README.md

 – Contains all test cases related to Order Confirmation page I created two file orderConfirmation.js for objects and orderConfirmation.cy.js for test cases

+## API Spec File
+– Contains all test cases For API
+It will execute with same cypress commands (npx cypress open)

 ### Other files
 user.json has data for different users to get logged in provided on website. cypress.json has baseUrl stuff.